Daniel-DeGuire/K9GoldenYears/README.md

 ### General Info
 ***
 A website designed by Daniel DeGuire for the Savvy-Coders Capstone class.
-For the Capstone class, Daniel DeGuire will develop a website to provide free & open source Microsoft Macros specifically taylored to the Logistics and supply chain industry.
-In addition to the free macros, installation & user guides are provided.
-The website will be branded under the name LogWorks Tools.
+For the Capstone class, Daniel DeGuire will develop a website to provide users with tools to search for and display senior dogs (dogs over 10) in the Fenton, MO and surrounding communities (within 30 miles).
+In addition, we will provide links to nearby rescues with senior dogs and reasons to adopt a senior pet.

+Senior dogs quite often are left at shelters much longer than younger dogs.
+And one the the website's main goals, is to eventually become a hub to help senior pets become adopted more quickly.

 ## Audience
 ***
-The audience is students at Savvy-Coders and professionals in the Logistics & Supply Chain Industry interested in using open source tools to help streamline their job.
+The audience is students at Savvy-Coders, Hiring Managers, Dog Lovers, and Folks considering adopting a dog.

 ## User Flow
 ***